virtengine/docs.virtengine.com/_posts/v1.5/2-cloud-management-platform/megam_vertice_gettingstarted.md

 ---
 title: "Getting started"
-excerpt: "Below, you'll find all the information you need to get going with Megam Vertice"
+excerpt: "Below, you'll find all the information you need to get going with Megam VirtEngine"
 ---
 [block:image]
 {